Qumulo/docs/_includes/content-reuse/admin-guides/network-configuration/configuring-ipv6.md

 1. To verify the configuration and confirm the assigned IPv6 addresses, uses the {% include qq.html command="network_poll" %} command.

-1. (Optional) to check that the assigned IPv6 addresses are accessible, use the `ping` command with the IPv6 address of a node in your cluster.
+1. (Optional) to check that the assigned IPv6 addresses are accessible, run the `ping` command with the IPv6 address of a node in your cluster.